 Write cycles, like read cycles, are of two types: pipelined address and non-pipelined address.
 Pipelined address cycles are described in Section 3.1.6.

 Figure 3-9 shows two non-pipelined address write cycles (one with and one without a wait state.
 The sequence of signals for a non-pipelined write cycle is as follows:

 - The 80386 initiates the cycle by driving ADS# low.
 The states of the address bus (A31-A2), byte enable pins (BE3#-BE0#), and bus status outputs (M/IO#, D/C#, W/R#, and LOCK#) at the CLK edge when ADS# is sampled low to determine the type of bus cycle to be performed.
-For a write cycle, - -W/R# is high - -M/IO# is high for a memory write, low for an I/O write - -D/C# is high - LOCK# is low if the bus cycle is a locked cycle.
-Only a memory write cycle (in a readmodify-write sequence) is locked.
+For a write cycle, - -W/R# is high

+- -M/IO# is high for a memory write, low for an I/O write - -D/C# is high - LOCK# is low if the bus cycle is a locked cycle.
+In a read-modify-write sequence, both the memory data read cycle and the memory data write cycle are locked.
 No other bus master should be permitted to control the bus between two locked bus cycles.